-- a) Work experience must be skilled, in a formalized employment situation and in the specific Technological Studies area. - b) To be considered "skilled", work experience must have been undertaken after completion of a formal and defined period of training and skills acquisition in the specific Technological Studies area.
-Typically, work experience is considered to be "skilled" after acquisition of competence in the specific Technological Studies area. - c) Skilled wage-earning experience must involve the actual provision of services or the creation of an end-product using skills within the specific area of broad-based technology. - d) Skilled wage-earning experience must be at the journeyman level as it relates to a trade license or a Certificate of Qualification.

-- e) If transcripts of a diploma or degree have been submitted in order to fulfill a combination of skilled wage-earning experience and academic requirement, the work experience must be completed after the academic program was completed. - f) Teaching experience is not considered "skilled wage-earning experience" as intended here. - g) Involvement in regulatory and supervisory oversight of activities within a broad-based technology area is not considered "skilled wageearning experience" as intended here. - h) Applicants from outside Canada should have some Canadian skilled wage-earning experience. - 6.
+- a) Work experience must be skilled, in a formalized employment setting and in the specific Technological Studies area. - b) To be considered "skilled", work experience must have been undertaken after completion of a formal and defined period of training and skills acquisition in the specific Technological Studies area.
+Typically, work experience is considered to be "skilled" after acquisition of competence in the specific Technological Studies area. - c) Skilled wage-earning experience must involve the actual provision of services or the creation of an end-product using skills within the specific area of broad-based technology. - d) Skilled wage-earning experience must be at the journeyman level as it relates to a trade license or a Certificate of Qualification. - e) If transcripts of a diploma or degree have been submitted in order to fulfill a combination of skilled wage-earning experience and academic requirement, the work experience must be completed after the academic program was completed. - f) Teaching experience is not considered "skilled wage-earning experience" as intended here. - g) Involvement in regulatory and supervisory oversight of activities within a broad-based technology area is not considered "skilled wageearning experience" as intended here. - h) Applicants from outside Canada should have some Canadian skilled wage-earning experience. - 6.
 Documented proof of competence, and of formal training and skills-acquisition prior to the beginning of skilled employment, through one of the following: - a) A Ministry of Training, Colleges and Universities Certificate of Qualification (C of Q) accompanied by a Certificate of Apprenticeship (C of A) and the details of the examination showing at least 70% (B) standing in the Technological Studies area for which certification is sought.
-The C of Q must be accompanied by details of the examination showing final mark and a copy of the Certificate of Apprenticeship (C of A).
+The C of Q must be

+- accompanied by details of the examination showing final mark and a copy of the Certificate of Apprenticeship (C of A).
 Photocopies are acceptable. - b) A degree or a three-year diploma, supported by an official transcript, from a College of Applied Arts and Technology, a Polytechnic and/or University showing proof of concentrated study (a minimum of 5 full courses) in the Technological Studies area for which certification is sought. - c) A two-year diploma from a College of Applied Arts and Technology, supported by an official transcript, showing proof of concentrated study (a minimum of 5 full courses) in the Technological Studies area for which certification is sought and with an overall B-range average in the program. - d) Candidates who do not have a Ministry of Training, Colleges and Universities Certificate of Qualification (C of Q) and have not completed a program of at least two years' duration at a College of Applied Arts and Technology, a Polytechnic Institute and/or University, relevant to the specific Technological Studies area, must submit detailed evidence of equivalent training which occurred prior to the commencement of skilled employment.

-NOTE: Proof of competence in the chosen Technological Studies area will be determined in our admissions evaluation.
-However, OISE/UT reserves the right to require accepted candidates to successfully pass a Technical Proficiency Examination (TPE).
+NOTE: Proof of competence in the chosen Technological Studies area will be assessed in our admissions evaluation.
+However, teacher candidates in the Technological Studies Program must be able to actively demonstrate all tasks related to their area of qualification in a safe and proficient manner in a classroom setting.
+Therefore, OISE/UT reserves the right to require accepted candidates to successfully complete a Technical Proficiency Examination (TPE).
 If necessary, candidates will be tested on the fundamental principles, operations, processes and skills of the Technological Studies area in which certification is sought.
-The Technological Studies Coordinator will provide further information during the first month of the program.
+The Technological Studies Coordinator can provide further information during the program.

-Evidence of an acceptable level of proficiency in oral and written English as described in the OISE/UT Teacher Education English Language Proficiency Policy (see pages 56 - 58).
+7. Evidence of an acceptable level of proficiency in oral and written English as described in the OISE/UT Teacher Education English Language Proficiency Policy (see pages 54 - 56).